Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

-To recap, coarse-graining over an increasing diffusion length $L(t)$ provides a physical picture for time-dependent diffusion in mesoscopically disordered samples.
-Hence, generally, {\it diffusion is almost always non-Gaussian, but almost never anomalous}.
-In the brain, it is not anomalous specifically because the density fluctuations of brain structural units do not diverge at large scales, and because the ``active" flow effects (microstreaming, axonal transport) have been recently estimated to be numerically negligible \cite{mussel2016}.
+To recap, coarse-graining over an increasing diffusion length $L(t)$ provides a physical picture for time-dependent diffusion in mesoscopically disordered samples. \new This picture implies gradual ``forgetting" of the memory about the structural heterogeneities.
+In an overwhelming majority of systems, the macroscopic dynamics is characterized by a Gaussian fixed point, the absence of long-term memory, and an asymptotically normal diffusion.
+In short, {\it diffusion is almost always non-Gaussian, but almost never anomalous}. \keep In the brain, it is not anomalous specifically because the density fluctuations of brain structural units do not diverge at large scales, \new traps for water molecules with broad distribution of escape times do not seem to exist, \keep and the ``active" flow effects (microstreaming, axonal transport) are negligible \cite{mussel2016}.